 Enabling Google AMP

 The improved performance on mobile devices provides a better browsing experience for shoppers and boosts ranking on Google search.
-Google AMP pages appear wiith an icon while searching on a mobile device.
-To learn more about the Google AMP project itself see AMP Overview on the Google AMP project site.
+Google AMP pages appear with an icon while searching on a mobile device.
+To learn more about the Google AMP project itself, see AMP Overview on the Google AMP project site.

 Enabling Google AMP